hsynercn/omni/README.md

 ## getCountyData

-Current design provides single API method which expects an employee list(1 to n) as input and return same list with expanded elements.
-API has a minimum input format expectation for employees, firt of all AWS handler should receive an object list and each element should have below fields as string.
+Current design provides single API method which expects an employee list(1 to n) as input and returns same list with expanded elements(for valid country codes).
+API has a minimum input format expectation for employees, firt of all AWS handler should receive an object list and each element should have below fields as string type.

 ```json
 [